stahta01/wxCode_components/trunk/wxCode/components/wxjson/ReadMe.txt

- 1.0.2 a bug-fix release: fixed bug #2795247 (wxJSONwriter does not escape control characters (r 951)	fixed the bug - see the Bug Tracker on sf.net
+ 1.0.2 a bug-fix release: fixed bug #2795247 (wxJSONwriter does not escape control characters (r 960)	fixed the bug - see the Bug Tracker on sf.net

- 1.1   the new feature is the internal reorganization of the writer and reader class which
-	now do not convert to / from UTF-8 stream char-by-char but only a whole string value (r 944)	added the speed test functions (see 'samples/test15.cpp')
+ 1.1 this release is a rewriting of the wxJSONReader and wxJSONWriter class which now process JSON text input / output only in UTF-8 format.
+If I/O is from / to wxString objects, the reader and the writer convert the string object to a temporary UTF-8 memory-input/output-stream for processing

 BUGS
 ----
-Please, send bugs to luciano@mauriziovettorato.it or, better, open a bug report on SF.net for the 'wxCode' project ( wxcode.sf.net)
+Please, send bugs to luciano@mauriziovettorato.it or, better, open a bug report on SF.net for the 'wxCode' project ( http://wxcode.sourceforge.net/links.php )

 LICENSE